Ashley McGurkin

 Therapy Dog

 Callie is a Black Lab and Tibetan Terrier mix, and we are lucky to have her as our very own in house therapy dog.
 Callie was rescued from North Meck Animal Rescue as an 8 week old puppy in 2015.
 Since then Callie and Amy have been working hard, with the assistance of a training company, to advance her skills as a therapy dog.
 Callie passed her therapy dog test through Therapy Dog International just a few days after her first birthday.
-Since then she has done over 250 visits with hospice patients, senior living centers, and kids in behavioral health treatment programs and is continuously working towards advancing her status in the therapy dog world.
+Since then she has done visits with hospice patients, senior living centers, and kids in behavioral health treatment programs and is continuously working towards advancing her status in the therapy dog world.
 Callie’s favorite population to visit are kids and teens and she loves to show them her tricks or provide snuggles when they’re feeling down.
 Callie continues her training regularly and is working towards identifying body language that indicates anxiety and/or trauma responses and respond in a way to alert you and provide you comfort.
 In her free time, she loves to swim and hike and will never turn down a treat.
 You may see Callie more regularly in the group setting and even time to time in an individual session if and when it is appropriate.